thomasple/compute_pyscf_ecp/README.md

 * basis set: aug-cc-pVTZ
 * use effective core potentials (ccECP).
 It is designed to process datasets of molecular structures and output their corresponding energies and forces.
 * processes input data in FeNNol dataset format.

-This is the exact level of theory used to generate the training data for the FeNNix-Bio1 model.
+This is the level of theory used to generate the training data for the FeNNix-Bio1 model.

 # Units
 * Distances in Angstrom.